Melodifestivalen: Televised rounds

-The Melodifestivalen takes place over six Saturdays and consists of six live shows: four heats, in which seven songs compete; a Second Chance (Andra chansen) round featuring songs which missed out on direct qualification from the heats; and a final.
+The Melodifestivalen takes place over six Saturdays and consists of six live shows: four heats, in each of which seven songs compete; a Second Chance (Andra chansen) round featuring songs which missed out on direct qualification from the heats; and a final.
 Ten songs comprise the final: two direct qualifiers from each of the heats, and the two best-ranked songs in the Second Chance round.
 Since 2015, there are seven songs for each heat, and twelve (eight direct qualifiers and four from the Second Chance round) in the final.
+From 2024, five heats are held in each of which six songs compete and two directly qualify, and a run-off vote was held at the end of the fifth heat to determine two songs which missed out on direct qualification from the heats progressing, leading to a twelve-song final.

 Heats and Second Chance

 Prior to the introduction of the current format of heats (Deltävlingar) in 2002, the competition was usually a single live show.
-Under the current system, four heats are broadcast at 20:00 CET on consecutive Saturday nights.
-The heats begin in early February, and seven songs compete in each show.
+Under the current system, five heats are broadcast at 20:00 CET on consecutive Saturday nights.
+The heats begin in early February, and six songs compete in each show.

 Unlike in the final, no juries are used; televoting decides the results.
 The songs are performed live with telephone lines open for the first round of voting; two songs with the fewest votes do not qualify to the second round.
 The top five battle for a place in the final and Second Chance round – with the first and second-placed songs directly qualifying for the final (known in Swedish as direkt till finalen), and the third and fourth-placed songs progressing to the Second Chance round.

 Both finalists reprise their entries at the end of the broadcast.
 The organisation of a heat system for Melodifestivalen popularised televised heats at other Eurovision national selections.
 A similar system was adopted by the Eurovision Song Contest itself in 2004, which features a semi-final (later expanded to two in 2008) and a final, and remains in place to the present day.

 The Second Chance round (Andra chansen) is the fifth heat in which the remaining four entries to the final are chosen.
 The third- and fourth-placed songs from each heat (eight songs in total) compete in the event.
 The first Second Chance round in 2002 had a panel of former winners decide the two finalists.
 Between 2003 and 2006, the heat performances were re-broadcast, and a round of voting narrowed the songs to three or four.
 Another round then determined the two finalists.
 The programme was broadcast on the Sunday afternoon after the fourth heat.
 It was held in a smaller venue than those that would have hosted the heats—such as Berns Salonger in Stockholm, which hosted the Second Chance round in 2005.